-Where to Find Modern Media Examples for 2017 for VCE English Language
+Where to Find Modern Media Examples in 2018 for VCE English Language

 Many past high-scoring graduates of VCE English Language have stated to me that what allowed them to attain high scores in the essay section was… the use of modern media examples!
 Yes, modern media examples.
 I genuinely believe many students are aware of this, but I also believe that many students don’t know where to look or even how to look.
 My aim is to demystify this dilemma today (well, hopefully!).

 Modern examples + Linguist quotes = Great essay!